tedneward/Azgaarnoth/Classes/Warlock/AncestorSpirit.md

 5th | legend lore, raise dead

 ## Bonus Cantrip
 At first level, you gain the [guidance](../../Magic/Spells/guidance.md) and [message](../../Magic/Spells/message.md) cantrips.
-They count as warlock cantrips for you, but they don’t count against your number of cantrips known.
+They count as warlock cantrips for you, but they don't count against your number of cantrips known.

 ## Voice of the Oracle
 Starting at 1st level, you may spend a bonus action to call on your ancestors, augmenting your presence with their wisdom and authority.
 When you activate this ability, choose Persuasion, Deception or Intimidation.
 For the next minute, skill checks you make of the chosen kind are made at advantage.
 During this time, your eyes roll back into your head, and your voice is echoed by a whispering chorus audible out to 10 feet from you.
 You must finish a short or long rest before using this ability again.